Computer Science Graduate Diploma

 The Department of Computer Science and Software Engineering offers a Diploma program for qualified university graduates from diverse backgrounds who wish to obtain expertise in computer science fundamentals.
 Graduates of the Diploma program will obtain qualifications similar to those of graduates of the Bachelor of/Baccalaureate in Computer Science program.
 Upon completion of the Diploma, those with superior academic records who wish to pursue their studies may apply for admission to a 45 credit Master’s program in Computer Science.

 To be considered for admission, applicants must hold a Bachelor’s degree with above-average standing, and must have completed COMP 5481 Programming and Problem Solving or equivalent courses in an object-oriented language such as C++ or Java prior to entry into the Diploma program.
 Equivalence will be determined by the Diploma Program Director.
 Applicants deficient in mathematics or English are required to make up their deficiencies before they can be considered for admission.
-The Faculty reserves the right to set a quota on the number of admissions to the program.
+The Gina Cody School reserves the right to set a quota on the number of admissions to the program.

 Requirements for the Diploma